 UTS’s genuine commitment to these strategies can be demonstrated through just a few of our initiatives:

-- relocation of Jumbunna Indigenous House of Learning (Jumbunna) to a prominent location featuring state-of-the-art learning and social spaces
+- relocation of Jumbunna Institute for Indigenous Education and Research (Jumbunna) to a prominent location featuring state-of-the-art learning and social spaces

 - an increase in the number of scholarships available to Indigenous students

 - development of a professional and highly committed Indigenous student learning development and support team